 Both wards have critical care and high dependency facilities, which are crucial in managing the health of children in the first hours and days after their heart surgery.

-Paediatric intensive care unit (PICU)
+Paediatric intensive care units (PICU)

 Neonatal unit

-Our unit is also a major centre for neonatal research in partnership with King’s College London, helping us lead the way in innovative treatments for babies.
+Our unit is also a major centre for neonatal research, in partnership with King’s College London, helping us lead the way in innovative treatments for babies.

-Clinical genetics and genomics laboratory at Royal Brompton Hospital
+Clinical genetics and genomics laboratory

-We offer advanced genetic testing for families and individuals at risk of inherited heart and lung conditions at Royal Brompton Hospital.
 Our service includes next-generation sequencing (NGS), including copy number variant analysis, for the full spectrum of heart and lung conditions.
 This helps improve diagnosis for patients and their families.

 We have a multidisciplinary team of specialists that work closely together to support our patients, including clinical geneticists, genetic counsellors, and specialist physicians.
 This ensures that patients receive the professional advice they need before and after testing.